Most interesting landmarks of Benin

 - Porto-Novo Grand Mosque – Ouémé.
 Large, very ornate building, built in Neo-Baroque style at the end of the 19th century as a church, later converted to mosque.
 The architecture of the building is inspired by the Catholic churches in Salvador de Bahia, Brazil.

-Described wonders of Benin
+Described landmarks of Benin

 Provides comprehensive information on the geography, history, governmental structure, economy, cultural diversity, peoples, religion, and culture of Benin.